The Dos and Don’ts of Dealing With Your In-Laws

 So you just got married and now you’ve got a whole second family.
 Here’s how to survive the transition and thrive long-term, courtesy of psychotherapist Tina B. Tessina:

 DO understand how your spouse relates to his or her parents.
+Listen to your in-laws, and take their advice on these particular things.

 DON’T assume that family relationship will resemble the one in your family.